 In other circumstances, when connected to the internet, your entire computer may slow down.
 This is a different issue.

 We hope you find this guide helpful.
 If you have any doubts or queries, comment below using your name and email ID.
-If you liked this, don’t forget to check out our gaming, troubleshooting, and computing guides.
+If you liked this, don’t forget to check out our other How To guides.
 Here’s a guide to help you fix the missing WiFi option on Windows 11.